txus/calc/README.md

 Calc is a proof of concept to implement a simple arithmetic language interpreter with JIT compilation, using LLVM.

-**Note**: the JIT mode doesn't work yet.
-It falls back to an AST-walking interpreter.

 A fun weekend project, if you ask me!

 # Install